Budget-Friendly Things to Do in the Summer Holidays

 Free museums, galleries & festivals

 Days out can be eye-wateringly expensive, but there are many free events throughout the summer.
-Martin Lewis’s Money Saving Expert website has listings of free museums and art galleries across the UK and a guide to free festivals and carnivals.
+Martin Lewis’s Money Saving Expert website has listings of free museums and art galleries across the UK, as well as a guide to free festivals and carnivals.
 Pack a picnic to keep costs down.

 Charity shop challenge

 Give the kids some pocket money and head to your local charity shops to see what treasure you can find.
-To make things more interesting, you could set a challenge – to find the best dog- or cat-related item, for example.
+To make things more interesting, you could set a challenge – for example, to find the best dog- or cat-related item.

 Become a nature detective